YMMV tropes for the Michael Jackson album.

-Surprisingly Improved Sequel: Jackson's first album "Off The Wall" was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
+- Even Better Sequel: Jackson's fifth album Off the Wall was already the best selling album by a black/Afro-American artist ever, but his second album, "Thriller", grew out to be the best-selling music album of all time!
 In terms of album sales this is certainly an improvement.

 - Narm Charm: The title track is a campy post-disco song celebrating Jackson's love of '50s B-movies.
 It's cheesy, it's got goofy lyrics, and it's one of his best songs.

 - Sampled Up: The famed "Mama-say, mama-sa, ma-ma-ko-ssa" of "Wanna Be Startin' Somethin'" led to a lawsuit by Cameroonian musician Manu Dibango, who recognized his own "Soul Makossa" (Michael admitted that the hook originated from it, and settled out of court).
 And depending on your audience, that chant is only a part of Rihanna's "Don't Stop the Music" (Dibango sued again, but was dismissed).